How do I keep my helmet liner in place?

 You also have the option of the hook and loop version.
 This is essentially a front pad replacement system with loop material for hook-and-loop at the front of the SweatHawg Helmet Liner.
 Remove your front pads, and then place the SweatHawg in the helmet centered and aligned with the front edge.
 Press the helmet liner onto the hooks that are embedded in your helmet for the pads.
 You now have a comfy thirsty SweatHawg instead of front pads!

 We recommend hand or machine washing, warm or cool water.
 No fabric softener please, it clogs the absorbent layer.
 Dry cool, or hang dry.
 Best not to wring it out, rather squeeze excess moisture out or roll it up in a towel.
 When washing a headband, wash closed and be sure the hooks are embedded in the loops.
 Exposed unsecured velcro hooks will snag delicate fabrics.

-Many users report that their helmet is much more comfortable with a SweatHawg in place.
+Many users report that their helmet is much more comfortable with a helmet liner in place.
 SweatHawgs are also great for anyone in cool weather, providing a cushy front and a bit of a wind shield.
 They are also great for the shaved, the bald, and the balding, providing UV protection from the sun, which can burn bare heads through the helmet vent openings.

-SweatHawgs are large enough to block the top vents of every helmet we have placed them in, including mine (XL), and therefore prevent sunburn (if you are bald) and insect intrusions that might happen through the top vents.
+SweatHawg helmet liners are large enough to block the top vents of every helmet we have placed them in, including mine (XL), and therefore prevent sunburn (if you are bald) and insect intrusions that might happen through the top vents.

 The brow section, which is about 9″ wide and goes from temple to temple, is made of three layers.
 Wicking fabric against your forehead, (wicks away from your skin into the absorbent layer), then the hydrophilic layer (absorbs like crazy), then over everything an aggressively wicking material similar to coolmax or drifit.
 This pulls moisture out of the felt, where it evaporates and cools.

 The Helmet Liners offers a trade-off.
 Less direct air flow, but no drips.
+And, enhanced evaporative cooling.
 The brow overall is breathable, yes, but it does tend to block the wind as it is thicker than the single layer top.
 Overall however it has a cooling effect as the moisture evaporates from the brow and the wicking material across the top.
 The simple thin headbands and do-rags permit more air through them, but they saturate very quickly.
-They do not solve the drip problem, they just delay it.
+They do not solve the drip problem, just delay it.